 The child will first be stabilized.
 A tube will be passed into the stomach through the nose (nasogastric tube).
 An intravenous (IV) line will be placed in the arm, and fluids will be given to prevent dehydration.

-In some cases, the bowel obstruction can be treated with an air or contrast enema performed by a skilled radiologist.
-There is a risk of bowel tearing (perforation) with this procedure, and it is not used if the bowel has already developed a hole.
+In some cases, the bowel blockage can be treated with an air or contrast enema.
+This is done by a radiologist skilled with the procedure.
+There is a risk of bowel tearing (perforation) with this procedure.

-If these treatments are unsuccessful, the child will need surgery.
-The bowel tissue can usually be saved, but any dead tissue will be removed.
+The child will need surgery if these treatments do not work.
+The bowel tissue can very often be saved.
+Dead tissue will be removed.

 Intravenous feeding and fluids will be continued until the child has a normal bowel movement.

 The outcome is good with early treatment.
-There is a risk the condition will come back.
+There is a risk this problem will come back.

-A hole (perforation) is a serious complication due to risk of infection.
+When a hole or tear in the bowel occurs, it must be treated promptly.
 If not treated, intussusception is almost always fatal for infants and young children.

 Intussusception is an emergency.
-Call your health care provider immediately, then call 911 or go immediately to the emergency room.
+Call your health care provider right away, then call 911 or go immediately to the emergency room.

-Peterson MA.
-Disorders of the Large Intestine.
-In: Marx JA, ed.
-Rosen’s Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 93.
+Hostetler MA.
+Gastrointestinal disorders.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
+Rosen's Emergency Medicine: Concepts and Clinical Practice.
+8th ed.
+Philadelphia, PA: Mosby Elsevier; 2013:chap 172.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.